Giangy1990/CarND-PID-Control/README.md

 ## PID controller
 The PID controller combines the effect of three control law to minimize the error between the reference and the feedback of the system. in particular, the contribution are:
 * **P** (proportional): it establishes the linear relationship with the problem.
-It depends by the value of error at the current time step.\
-      up = -Kp * e
+It depends by the value of error at the current time step.
+Varying this gain, it is possible to reduce the tracking error for the current time step. up = -Kp * e
 * **I** (integral): it establishes linear relationship between the average value of problem over time.
-It depends by all the story of the error from the beginning of time to the current time step.\
-      ui = -Ki * ∑ e
+It depends by all the story of the error from the beginning of time to the current time step.
+Varying this gain, it is possible to reduce the tracking error at steady state. ui = -Ki * ∑ e
 * **D** (derivative): it establishes linear relationship with the rate of change of problem.
-It depends by the variation of the error between the previous and the current time step.\
-      ud = -Kd * d(e)/dt
+It depends by the variation of the error between the previous and the current time step.
+Varying this gain, it is possible to reduce the oscillation around the steady state value. ud = -Kd * d(e)/dt

 The final control signal is given by the sum of the three contributions.